 3D format: Side By Side Normal

 Two stereo frames placed together, L and R are side by side.
 They are not geometrically compressed.
 For this case use option: Side By Side Normal.
-Correspondingly add 2 letters to the vide file name before dot: ln or rn.
+Correspondingly add 2 letters to the vide file name before dot: -p or -x.

-Where l - show the left picture first.
+Where p - show the left picture first.

-Or r - show the right picture first.
+Or x - show the right picture first.

-Here: l - SBS, left side first, n - normal (uncompressed)
+Here: p - parallel view SBS, left side first (uncompressed)

 2. Side By Side Compressed